rsta2/minisynth/README.md

 Before powering on your Raspberry Pi, the following devices have to be attached:

 * HDMI display (must support 800x600 pixels mode)
-* USB MIDI keyboard or USB PC keyboard
+* USB MIDI keyboard controller or USB PC keyboard
 * Standard USB mouse (if official touch screen is not used)
 * Headphones or amplifier (on the 3.5mm jack)